Compression with Privacy-Preserving Random Access: Introduction

 \subsection{Related Works}

-Makhdoumi \emph{et al.}~\cite{makhdoumi_onlocallydecsource} initiated the study of locally decodable source coding for random sequences in the information theory community.
-Mazumdar \emph{et al.}~\cite{mazumdar2015local} proposed a fixed-blocklength, entropy-achieving compression scheme that enables efficient local decoding of individual source bits.
-For a memoryless source \( P \), they designed a rate-\( H(P) + \varepsilon \) compressor for which the decoding of a single bit requires probing only \( \Theta\!\left(\tfrac{1}{\varepsilon}\log\tfrac{1}{\varepsilon}\right) \) bits of the compressed codeword.
-They further showed that, for non-dyadic sources, any locally decodable compression scheme operating at rate \( H(P)+\varepsilon \) must probe at least \( \Omega(\log(1/\varepsilon)) \) bits of the compressed representation to achieve an \( o(1) \) probability of error in recovering any source symbol.
-Tatwawadi \emph{et al.}~\cite{tatwawadi18isit_universalRA} extended this achievability result to Markov sources and proposed a universal scheme in which the local decoder probes \( \Theta\!\left(\tfrac{1}{\varepsilon^2}\log\tfrac{1}{\varepsilon}\right) \) bits to recover any individual source bit.
+Makhdoumi \emph{et al.}~\cite{makhdoumi_onlocallydecsource} introduced locally decodable source coding in information theory.
+Mazumdar \emph{et al.}~\cite{mazumdar2015local} gave a fixed-blocklength, entropy-achieving compression scheme enabling efficient local decoding of individual source bits.
+For a memoryless source $P$, they constructed a rate-$H(P)+\varepsilon$ compressor in which a single source bit can be recovered by probing $\Theta\!\left(\tfrac{1}{\varepsilon}\log\tfrac{1}{\varepsilon}\right)$ bits of the compressed codeword.
+They also showed that, for non-dyadic sources, any scheme operating at rate $H(P)+\varepsilon$ must probe at least $\Omega(\log(1/\varepsilon))$ bits to achieve vanishing error probability.